pivotal/docs-tap/scst-sign/configuring.md

 1. Create secret resources in any namespace of your preference that grants read access to the location of your container images and signatures and include it as part of your policy configuration.
-1. Create secret resources in and include them in the `image-policy-registry-credentials` service account.
+1. Create secret resources and include them in the `image-policy-registry-credentials` service account.
 The service account and the secrets must be created in the `image-policy-system` namespace.